How 'Inception' Ripped Off 'Paprika,' The Original Dream-Traveling Anime

-Movie-goers and critics alike lauded Christopher Nolan's 2010 film Inception as an imaginative, complex, and visually rewarding look into the inner workings of the dream world.
+Movie-goers and critics alike lauded Christopher Nolan's 2010 film Inception as an imaginative, complex, and visually rewarding look into the inner workings of the dream world, and there are plenty of other shows and movies like Inception as well.
 What many anime aficionados noticed, however, was that Inception was a lot like Paprika, Satoshi Kon's 2006 animated film that also delved into the concept of dreams versus reality.

 While there are a host of films with similar plots, some Paprika fans feel the intricacies and influence of the anime on Inception go beyond homage and toes the line of plagiarism.
 But did Inception rip off Paprika?

 Paprika was created by acclaimed director Satoshi Kon.
 Premiering in 2006, it was Kon's last feature film before his death in 2010.
 It won the Tokyo Anime Award for Best Music in 2007, and the Newport Beach Film Festival named it best animated feature film in 2007.
 It was based on a 1993 novel of the same name by Yasutaka Tsutsui.

 In the film, a technology lab creates a revolutionary device called the DC Mini.
 The device, which allows entry into the world of dreams, is originally intended for therapeutic use.
 Used correctly, it can help get to the root of psychological problems and potentially heal mental illness.
 Used incorrectly, it can cause a mental breakdown.

 When the DC Mini is stolen, people start behaving in unusual and dangerous ways, triggering the police to hunt down the thief.
 As dreams begin to blur with reality, things get increasingly surreal.

 'Inception' Also Delves Deeply Into The Dream WorldPhoto: Inception / Warner Bros.
 Pictures